numocash/RMM/README.md

 > ⚠️ **WARNING:** This code has not yet been audited.
 Use at your own risk.

+Numo deploys a `market` instance for each pair.
+Each `market` can handle any two arbitrary ERC-20 token and follows the standard naming conventions seen in traditional FX markets (`base`/`quote`).

 ## Use Cases

 ### Leverage